Here’s what you should know before turning to the crowdfunding service.

 There is one exception.
 In 2014, the site canceled a woman’s fundraiser to pay for an abortion.
 Understandably, this caused a great deal of controversy, but in the years since GoFundMe has changed its position Abortion is now considered a medical procedure on the site, meaning you can currently crowdfund support for one.

 Before you donate to a GoFundMe campaign, you should do what you can to verify the relationship between the campaign host and the subject of the campaign.
+If you believe a campaign has been created in bad faith, you can report it to GoFundMe here.

 GoFundMe success stories